 In the last decade, I’ve become a huge oatmeal fan.
 If you look in my pantry, you’ll always find big bags and containers of rolled oats and steel-cut oats so I can whip together a quick healthy breakfast any day of the week.
-In this post, I want to share everything I know about making the perfect bowl of oatmeal along with my favorite healthy oatmeal recipes.
+In this post, I want to share everything I know about making the perfect bowl of oatmeal along with my favorite healthy meal prep oatmeal recipes.

 If someone asked me for an easy, cheap, healthy breakfast, my instant response would be OATMEAL.
 And, I’m not talking about packets of instant oatmeal.
 Nope, those are filled with sugar and result in a bowl of mush.

 I’m talking about hearty wholesome rolled oats and steel-cut oats.
 Both are filled with whole grains, fiber, and protein.
 One bowl of oatmeal will keep you satisfied for hours!

 Before I share some of my favorite healthy oatmeal recipes, here are a couple of questions I frequently get asked by my readers.